-To implement a persistence layer with JDO you firstly need to map the classes and fields/properties that are involved in the persistence process.
-This can be as simple as marking the classes as an @PersistenceCapable, or you can configure down to the fine detail of precisely what schema it maps on to.
-The following sections deal with the many options available.
-This guide takes you through the many metadata options.
+To implement a persistence layer with JDO you firstly need to map the classes and fields/properties that are involved in the persistence process to how they are represented in the datastore.
+This can be as simple as marking the classes as @PersistenceCapable and defaulting the datastore definition, or you can configure down to the fine detail of precisely what schema it maps on to.
+The following sections deal with the many options available for using metadata to map your persistable classes.

-When mapping a class for JDO you can make use of metadata.
-This metadata can be Java annotations, or can be XML metadata, or a mixture of both, or you could even define it using a dynamic API.
+When mapping a class for JDO you make use of metadata, and this metadata can be Java annotations, or can be XML metadata, or a mixture of both, or you could even define it using a dynamic API.
 This is very much down to your own personal preference but we try to present both ways here.